Enhanced six operations and base change theorem for higher Artin stacks: Introduction

 \item Let $\cC,\cD$ be two categories.
 We denote by $\Fun(\cC,\cD)$ the \emph{category of functors} from $\cC$ to $\cD$, whose objects are functors and morphisms are natural transformations.

 \item Let $\cA$ be an additive category.
 We denote by $\Ch(\cA)$ the category of cochain complexes of $\cA$.

 \item Recall that a \emph{partially ordered set} $P$ is an (ordinary) category such that there is at most one arrow (usual denoted as $\leq$) between each pair of objects.
 For every element $p\in P$, we identify the overcategory $P_{/p}$ (resp.\ undercategory $P_{p/}$) with the full partially ordered subset of $P$ consisting of elements $\leq p$ (resp.\ $\geq p$).
-In particular, for $p,p'\in P$, $P_{p//p'}$ is identified with the full partially ordered subset of $P$ consisting of elements both $\geq p$ and $\leq p'$, which is empty unless $p\leq p'$.
+For $p,p'\in P$, we identify $P_{p//p'}$ with the full partially ordered subset of $P$ consisting of elements both $\geq p$ and $\leq p'$, which is empty unless $p\leq p'$.